 - Ensure the cream cheese and butter are softened to room temperature.
 It makes things super easy to blend to a creamy consistency.

-- A 10-inch bundt pan was used for this recipe.
+- A 10-inch Bundt pan was used for this recipe.
 If you use a different size, your bake time may need to be adjusted accordingly.
 Simply bake until a wooden skewer comes out clean when inserted.
-Tip: When you insert the wooden skewer, you may see chocolate from the chips and that’s ok.
+Tip: When you insert the wooden skewer, you may see chocolate from the chips and that’s okay.
 You’ll know when it’s baked when there is no actual cake batter on there.

-- The style of your bundt pan will have an impact on how your chocolate ganache flows.
+- The style of your Bundt pan will have an impact on how your chocolate ganache flows.
 Not a big deal, but something to keep in mind.

-- Pour over the chocolate ganache when the cake has FULLY COOLED.
+- Pour over the chocolate ganache when the cake has fully cooled.

 - Don’t have mint candy?
 Use crushed candy cane instead.